Sports Performance Specialists

 If you’re a football player, you may do a lot of high stepping to build up your legs.
 Or maybe you’re a swimmer, but you just need to improve your wrist movements on one type of stroke.
 This makes it easier to identify and practice the exact movements and improvements that will help you shine.

 Staying healthy is just as important as improving your performance.
 Without proper functioning abilities, you put yourself at risk for a future injury that could knock you out of the game for good.
-Your NYC physical therapist can also help you stay healthy so you can keep doing what you love.
+Your Brooklyn physical therapist can also help you stay healthy so you can keep doing what you love.
 Preventing the need for sports injury PT allows you to keep improving your game.

 Most sports have typical injury patterns that your physical therapist sees on a regular basis.
 For example, a huge proportion of pitchers end up with forearm and elbow injuries.
 Tweaking just a few things, such as how the wrist snaps in the follow-through, can drastically reduce this problem.
 By identifying the risk factors, you are be able to minimize dangerous or unhealthy movements.